-The minimum monthly earnings used to calculate contributions are 240,000 won.
+The minimum monthly earnings used to calculate contributions are 230,000 won.

-The maximum monthly earnings used to calculate contributions are 3,890,000 won.
+The maximum monthly earnings used to calculate contributions are 3,680,000 won.

-Employer: 4.5% of gross monthly payroll.
+Employer: 4.5% of the gross monthly payroll.

-The minimum monthly earnings used to calculate contributions are 240,000 won.
+The minimum monthly earnings used to calculate contributions are 230,000 won.

-The maximum monthly earnings used to calculate contributions are 3,890,000 won.
+The maximum monthly earnings used to calculate contributions are 3,680,000 won.

-Government: Part of the cost of administration; contributions for some farmers and fishermen, some low-income employees, parents with more than two children, and insured persons with military service.
+Government: Part of the cost of administration; contributions for some farmers and fishermen, for parents with more than two children, and for insured persons with military service